HarshGupta239/Heart_Disease_Prediction_ML/README.md

 So, with the help of this project, we can predict whether a person has heart disease or not.
 I build a Machine Learning model which will take some input features and will predict the target value based on input features.
 I have use the "Logistic Regression" algorithm to train the model because our target variable will give answer in yes or no only.
+Types of Attributes:
+1. pid: Patient identification number.
+2. age: The person's age in years.
+3. sex: The person's sex (1=male,0=female)
+4. cp: The chest pain experienced (Value